mullvad/mullvadvpn-app/docs/architecture.md

 #### macOS

-On macOS,  the offline monitor uses [`SCNetworkReachability`] callbacks to detect changes in connectivity and then enumerates network interfaces via [`SCDynamicStore`] and assumes connectivity if an active physical interface exists.
-The interfaces are enumerated because sometimes `SCNetworkReachability` can trigger a callback signalling full connectivity even when there exists no default route.
+On macOS,  the offline monitor uses `route -n monitor -` to listen for changes in the routing table, reasserting that a default route exists any time a change is detected.
+It's only assumed that the host is offline if a default route doesn't exist.

 ##### Issues